-In order to evaluate the adequacy of the cytology sample it should contain a sufficient number of epithelial cells.
+In order to evaluate the specimen adequacy of ginecological cytology it should contain a sufficient number of epithelial cells.
 According to Bethesda 2001, it is recommended that Pap smears be classified as “Satisfactory for evaluation” or “Unsatisfactory for evaluation”

-For a sample to be classified as “Satisfactory for Evaluation”, it must contain at least 5,000 well-conserved epithelial cells in liquid cytology samples and 8,000 to 12,000 well-preserved epithelial cells in conventional cytology samples.
+For a specimen to be classified as “Satisfactory for Evaluation”, it must contain at least 5,000 well-conserved epithelial cells in liquid based cytology specimens and 8,000 to 12,000 well-preserved epithelial cells in conventional cytology specimens.

 No matter what, any cytology sample with abnormal cells should be considered satisfactory for evaluation, regardless of the number of epithelial cells present.

-A cervical cytology sample must contain at least 10 well preserved endocervical or metaplastic cells (transformation zone).
-However, if the sample does not contain at least 10 well preserved endocervical or metaplastic cells should not be considered as unsatisfactory; this fact brought the need to classify the sample as: “with representation of the transformation zone” and “without representation of the transformation zone”.
+A cervical cytology specimen must contain at least 10 well preserved endocervical or metaplastic cells (transformation zone).
+However, if the specimen does not contain at least 10 well preserved endocervical or metaplastic cells should not be considered as unsatisfactory; this fact brought the need to classify the specimen as: “with representation of the transformation zone” and “without representation of the transformation zone”.
 The existence of the transformation zone is very important to see if the harvest was well done, since it is in this zone that almost all manifestations of cervical carcinogenesis occur.